JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 ### Scheduling Integration Jobs

-Use the `pollingIntervalCronExpression` to set and `hour` or `dayOfWeek` value for an integration configuration to run.
+Use the `pollingIntervalCronExpression` to set an `hour` or `dayOfWeek` value for an integration configuration to run.

 - `hour` is only valid for the `ONE_DAY` polling interval
 - `dayOfWeek` is only valid for the `ONE_WEEK` polling interval
 - `hour` and `dayOfWeek` can both be set for the `ONE_WEEK` polling interval

-#### Set the hour
+#### Set the Hour

 When using the `ONE_DAY` polling interval, you can pass an optional `pollingIntervalCronExpression` to specify a time of day for the integration to execute.

-The following configuration would set an integration to execute daily between 00:00 and 01:00 UTC.
+The following configuration sets an integration to execute daily between 00:00 and 01:00 UTC.

 ```json
 {